mbaddah/Sauce-Demo-UI-Tests/Test Strategy.md

 ## Scope

-Capture testing requirements for https://www.saucedemo.com (?)
+Capture testing requirements for https://www.saucedemo.com .

-- Front end only

 Browsers
-- Chrome (explain in decisions why)
+- Chrome will be default browser (explained in decisions document)

-Out of scope backend
+Following test phases are out of scope:
+- Unit testing
+- API testing
+- Performance testing
+- Security/Penetration testing

 ## Test levels/types

-Static analysis checks:
+- Static analysis checks using `pylint`
-- Run with linter
-- Sonarqube ?

-End to end testing
+- End to end testing using Playwright and pytest-bdd.

 ## Test tools and environments